January 18, 1944

-Terry Scott Taylor marries Debi Lynn Terrell in Santa Clara, CA.
+- Terry Scott Taylor marries Debi Lynn Terrell in Santa Clara, CA.

 - Alex MacDougall plays drums on the first self titled album by The Way, released on Maranatha Records.
 Shortly after, he joins the band.

-John Chaney, roommate of Steve Baxter at San Jose Bible College, meets Terry while visiting his future wife.
+- John Chaney, roommate of Steve Baxter at San Jose Bible College, meets Terry while visiting his future wife.
 John would go on to play drums for Jubal's Last Band a few times over the summer and fall of 1973.

 John: "As I was taking her to her apt one night, I heard someone playing the guitar and singing christian lyrics.
 I had to meet who it was, so I knocked and Terry came to the door.
 We started talking and we connected relationally fast.
 Within days Terry & Debbie and Susie & I were friends."

 - Terry meets Chuck Starnes, who was involved a Christian Youth outreach called the San Jose Rescue Mission.
-Starnes would become Jubal's Last band's drummer.
+Starnes would become Jubal's Last band's new drummer.
 The Mission met in the old Governor Hayes Mansion in San Jose.
 It was a coffee house style outreach that reached many with music and teaching and retreats.

 Kenny: "Our practice room on the third floor (or was it the attic?) was unfinished but we could lock it and leave our stuff up there.
 We played at youth events the Mission sponsored there in the Mansion."

 Kenny: "We even took our acoustics to San Francisco and were street musicians for a day near Fisherman's Wharf.
 We collected about 25 cents and a Hershey bar in an open guitar case on the sidewalk.
 I think the guy who threw in the candy bar said something

 like 'you guys need this more than I do.'"

 Chuck: "There was also a drunk fisherman who came up and listened for a moment to our music.
 Feeling like he should give something, he walked up to the open case, reached in his pocket, and when he pulled his hand out a dead shrimp fell into the case.

 We all laughed."

-"Holy Rollin' Again", "Ain't Gonna Fight It", "What Kind Of Revolution" (written by Chuck Starnes), "William", "Freedom" (written by Steve baxter and later retitled 'Love In A Yielded Heart'), "The wrong side of the bed Blues" (written by Ken Paxton, featuring Terry on bass), "The Bible", "Dusty Road", "The Light Of The Word" and "Calvary Road".
+"Holy Rollin' Again", "Ain't Gonna Fight It", "What Kind Of Revolution" (written by Chuck Starnes), "William", "Freedom" (written by Steve baxter and later retitled 'Love In A Yielded Heart'), "The wrong side of the bed Blues" (written by Ken Paxton, featuring Terry on bass), "The Bible", "Dusty Road", "The Light Of The World" and "Calvary Road".
 The tape ended with Terry explaining Jubals last band's contact information and where to write to the Upper Room.

 Kenny: "We took it (the demo) to an acquaintance of Terry's at Warner Bros. in Hollywood before we moved to Orange County - but no luck."

-Ed McTaggart's first child, Rachel, is born.
+- Ed McTaggart's first child, Rachel is born.

-Alex MacDougall quits playing drums for the band The Way.
+- Alex MacDougall quits playing drums for the band The Way.

 - After graduating from college with a degree in horticulture, Marty Dieckmeyer moves from La Puente, CA to Costa Mesa and becomes the bassist for Captain Salvation.

 Marty: "A friend of mine enrolled in the San Jose Bible College and needed a ride up there from La Puente.
 So I volunteered, since I was the only one with a truck at the time.
 I decided to hang out for a about 3 days and that's when I met Steve Baxter.
 He told me he was in a Christian band and that the band was going to move to So Cal and 'join' Marantha Music and that we should get together once their down there and jam.
 We didn't exchange numbers or anything, as a matter of fact that was the extent of our conversation.